 In fact, if they are managed well, these programs can attract more business than sales and marketing combined!

 The thing is, loyal customers convert and spend more on brands they like.
 They also tell their friends and family which only leads to more sales.
 The more benefits they get, the happier they are and the more people they tell.
 It’s a simple, but effective formula for success if you think about it.
+There are also many helpful resources online regarding the behaviors of customers which makes it much easier to understand how to find loyal customers.

 Of course, customer satisfaction also depends on the quality of the products or services on offer.
 On the other hand, very few people pass up a good deal when they see it.
 If they like a bargain, they will be more willing to spend more and share the positive experience with others.
 Word-of-mouth marketing is free and drives more new customers to a store than anything else.